 As it was mentioned in the last article, the hip is one of the real powerhouses when it comes to weightlifting.
-When we talk about squats, pulls of all sorts and especially the base movements( snatch and clean and jerk) the hips with it’s muscles are the prime movers.
-Have you ever questioned yourself why weightlifters are knows for their overdeveloped glutes and legs?
-Exactly, weightlifting as a sport is based primarily on EXTENDING the body with a ton of weight in your hands and the main movement that is based of off is hip extension.
-The hips act not only as a foundation or strength and power but as stabilizers too, but we will talk about it later.
+When we talk about squats, pulls off all sorts, and especially the base movements( snatch and clean and jerk) the hips with their muscles are the prime movers.
+Have you ever questioned yourself why weightlifters are known for their overdeveloped glutes and legs?
+Exactly, weightlifting as a sport is based primarily on EXTENDING the body with a ton of weight in your hands, and the main movement that is based on is hip extension.
+The hips act not only as a foundation of strength and power but as stabilizers too, but we will talk about it later.

 Assessing the hip

-If you push your leg away from the other, that is called ABDUCTION and if you pull it closer to the other leg that is called ADDUCTION.
-These are also critical movements not only for force production but for stabilising everything you do, from walking to squatting 300 kg.
+If you push your leg away from the other, that is called ABDUCTION, and if you pull it closer to the other leg that is called ADDUCTION.
+These are also critical movements not only for force production but for stabilizing everything you do, from walking to squatting 300 kg.

 Now the hip allows for a great range of rotation too, if you keep your leg straight but rotate it inwards, that is called INTERNAL ROTATION at the hip.
 If you rotate it outwards, that is called EXTERNAL ROTATION at the hip.